 While at my desk in Johannesburg, I was conscious that I was just a few hours away from places like Kruger, the Okavango Delta and the Drakensberg mountains.
 It was infuriating and inspiring in equal measure.

 But then, after daydreaming for several years – and no doubt annoying my successive bosses – the little voice in my head became a booming demand I could no longer ignore.
 So I listened.

 I approached South African National Parks and proposed travelling through the country’s most important protected areas for a year.
-I’d write a blog, take photos and tell the stories of South Africa’s wild places, showing why are our national parks and nature reserves are so important, what is being done to protect them, which species are endangered, who the people are that live and work there and what their stories are.
+I’d write a blog, take photos and tell the stories of South Africa’s wild places, showing why our national parks and nature reserves are so important, what is being done to protect them, which species are endangered, who the people are that live and work there and what their stories are.

 wild places transcend social and political divisions

 I found that almost everyone I approached believed in supporting conservation and that wild places generally transcend social and political divisions.
 On top of that, everyone seemed to love a good adventure, and the most common response I got on meeting potential sponsors was, ‘Can we come with you?’

 It wasn’t all easy, though.
 Any wilderness can be a physical test.
 I’ve sweltered in temperatures of more than 50°C in the Kgalagadi, and I’ve shivered through a few sleepless winter nights in my tent at the top of the Drakensberg escarpment.
 And the novelty of hiking for days through thick, thorny bushveld wears off pretty quickly, especially when the animals are scarce.